gregoryywang/transmission-qr/readme.md

-# QR Code Data Transmission Application
+# Transmission-QR

 ## Overview
 This project is a web-based application that enables the transmission of files via QR codes.
+Whereas most apps of this type use QR codes as merly a way of transmitting the download URL of the file, this app transmits the actual data of the file in the QR codes itself.
 It consists of two main components: a sender and a receiver.
 The sender can convert any file into a series of QR codes, which are then displayed on the screen.
 The receiver can scan these QR codes using a camera and reconstruct the original file.

 ## Features
 - **File Transmission Using QR Codes**: Breaks down files into QR codes for transmission.